Distinguished Master's Thesis Award

 Humanities, Social Sciences, Education, and Business Disciplines

-The 2020-2021 recipient will receive $1,000, a Certificate of Award, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held in Boise, Idaho in March 2021.
+The 2021-2022 recipient will receive $1,000, a Certificate of Award, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held in Denver, Colorado on March 20-23, 2022.

 The scholarly product eligible for this competition is a formal written thesis.
 If a nominating department offers both a thesis option and a project option, only the thesis is acceptable for consideration for this award